-Hurt the Chinese people’s feelings
+Hurt the feelings of the Chinese people

 From China Digital Space

-To host the Dalai Lama at the same time China was celebrating the 60th anniversary of Tibet's liberation hurt the feelings of all Chinese people, including the feelings of Tibetans.
+Meeting with the Dalai Lama is a classic way to "hurt the feelings of the Chinese people."
+After President Obama met with the Dalai Lama in July 2011, the People's Daily complained, "To host the Dalai Lama at the same time China was celebrating the 60th anniversary of Tibet's liberation hurt the feelings of all Chinese people, including the feelings of Tibetans."

 No matter how pained the Chinese people’s feelings, international relations still manage to stay intact.
 When democracy activist Hu Jia was awarded the EU Sakharov Prize in 2008, the Chinese ambassador to Brussels wrote, "If the European Parliament should award this prize to Hu Jia, that would inevitably hurt the Chinese people's feelings once again and bring serious damage to China-EU relations."
 To date, China-EU relations are still highly functional.